Aims and Scope

 Collecting together a diverse range of submissions, TA provide an archaeological repository of how teaching has evolved in anthropology.
 It is intended to be a practical resource to inspire and stimulate current pedagogical practice.
 Teaching sharpens our research questions and pushes forward disciplinary knowledge, opening possibilities for personal and professional transformation.

 The journal brings together a range of formats and resources, from full length peer reviewed articles, to shorter Developing Teaching reports.
 We encourage submission of interviews with prominent anthropologist or educators that reflect on the evolution of their teaching.
-Articles accepted for publication are published online as Early View in advance of the release of the corresponding Issue and can be cited by using their Digital Object Identifier (DOI) numbers.
+Articles accepted for publication are published online as Early View in advance of the release of the corresponding Issue online and can be cited by using their Digital Object Identifier (DOI) numbers.